Evan-Coleman/Navius/workspace_migration/progress.md

    - ✅ Logging middleware with structured logging
    - ✅ Timeout middleware with path-specific timeout configurations
 4. ✅ **Server/Client Implementation**: Implemented and fixed the HTTP server and client components.
+5. ✅ **Authentication Integration**: Successfully designed and implemented the authentication integration between `navius-auth` and `navius-http` through middleware.

 ## Timeline